tensorlakeai/indexify/docs/docs/logs_and_metrics.md

 ## Logs

 Indexify exposes logs (traces) and metrics to manage the system better.

-It uses the [tracing](https://docs.rs/tracing/latest/tracing/) module which asynchronously (using tokio) produces logs.
+The service name is `indexify-service`.
-You can modify the log-leve using the RUST_LOG environment variable.
+You can modify the log-level using the RUST_LOG environment variable.
 <!-- TODO: this should be set before Docker is run -->
 These traces are automatically displayed in stdout.

+### Visualizing logs in Jaeger

 You can also use Jaeger to have a better view of the tracers, view flamegraphs to identify bottlenecks in your application.
 For this, run Jaeger inside docker as such: